Why are there so many dead bees on the ground

 However, in your case, there can be several other reasons too.
 Let’s discuss the possible reasons behind finding a lot of dead honey bees on the ground.

-Those Might Be Bumblebees Not Honey Bees
+Those Might Be Bumblebees, Not Honey Bees

-Those Bees Also Can Be Ground Bees
+Those Bees Also Can Be Other Ground Bees

 Ground bees are solitary in nature.
 They are not as defensive as honey bees.
 So, ground bees can be killed easily by other predators.
-Ground bees are also pollinators like honey bees.
-So, they might also die while foraging pollen and nectar.

-So, if you see dead ground bees on the ground it should not be a serious thing to concern.
+So, if you see dead ground bees on the ground, it should not be a serious thing to concern.
 So, first, you have to be sure the bees on the ground around the beehive are your own colony members.

 Due To Mite Infestation